 - 1. Fairness and equity an overarching principle that should inform an allocation issue or management generally is one of fairness and equity.
 That is, the resource is to be allocated and managed in a way that distributes the benefits of use fairly amongst participants and minimises any differential economic impacts such as wealth redistribution arising from an allocation or management generally. - 2.
-Consistency and transparency management arrangements, including any allocation process, should be developed or implemented in a consistent and transparent manner.

-- 3. Certainty for eligible endorsement holders the resource should be managed and fishing rights allocated in a way that recognises the needs of users of the resource, particularly those who rely on it for their livelihood. - 4.
+Consistency and transparency management arrangements, including any allocation process, should be developed or implemented in a consistent and transparent manner. - 3.
+Certainty for shareholders the resource should be managed and fishing rights allocated in a way that recognises the needs of users of the resource, particularly those who rely on it for their livelihood. - 4.
 Opportunity to be heard participants in a fishery should have an opportunity to participate in developing management arrangements (including any allocation criteria) for a fishery through a transparent process. - 5.
-Existing rights and level of activity to be recognised this means that management arrangements and in particular allocation processes should have due regard to: - a) the historical rights and activity of participants in the SFT fishery, subject to any individual history or catch deemed through enforcement and compliance to be in contravention of regulations (which should be excluded from any allocation decision); and, - b) existing rights held by others including shareholders in NSW commercial fisheries and holders of Commonwealth Statutory Fishing Rights (SFRs). - 6.
-Best available information fisheries management and in particular allocation arrangements should take account of the best available information at the time the fisheries management or allocation arrangement is developed. - 7.
-Integrity of fisheries management arrangements fisheries management arrangements, including allocation decisions, should be consistent with legislative requirements and other fisheries management objectives.
+Rights of existing shareholders and level of activity to be recognised this means that management arrangements and in particular allocation processes should have due regard to the historical rights and activity of participants in a fishery, subject to any individual history deemed through enforcement and compliance to be in contravention of regulations (which should be excluded from any allocation decision). - 6.
+Best available information fisheries management and in particular allocation arrangements should take account of the best available information at the time the fisheries management or allocation arrangement is developed.

+7. Integrity of fisheries management arrangements - fisheries management arrangements, including allocation decisions, should be consistent with legislative requirements and other fisheries management objectives.